-STOP – reacting to voices in your usual manner – as this may not be helping
+STOP – reacting to their voices – as this may not be helping.

 Do voices have all the power and control?

-CHOOSE – how you want to respond, after you’ve taken a step back and re-evaluated some of your assumptions about yourself and your voice hearing experiences.
+CHOOSE – how they want to respond, after they’ve taken a step back and re-evaluated some of their assumptions about themselves and their voice hearing experiences.